wrld3d/wrld-indoor-maps-api/TUTORIAL.md

 - Open the Vector > Geometry Tools > Multipart to Singlepart... tool.
 - Click "Run".
 - Right-click on the newly-created "Single parts" layer in the Layers panel and choose Export > Save Features As...
-  - Under format, choose GeoJSON
+  - Under format, choose GeoJSON.
   - Click on the File Name browser (...) to select the location and name for your file.
-  - Change the CRS setting to WGS84 ([EPSG: 4326](http://spatialreference.org/ref/epsg/4326/))
+  - Change the CRS setting to WGS84 ([EPSG: 4326](http://spatialreference.org/ref/epsg/4326/)).
-  - Check the "Add saved file to map"
+  - Check the "Add saved file to map".
-  - Click “OK”
+  - Click “OK”.
 - If you want to make further edits to your floor plan you can just edit the GeoJSON layer rather than editing the Shapefile layer you first created and going through the conversion and export steps each time.
 It's now safe to remove the "Single parts" and your original Shapefile layer.

 You now have a single level of your building digitised!
 If you have more floor plans for your building, simply repeat the above steps for each level.